Creating a not-for-profit corporation

 - in a fully bilingual format, using both official languages equally.

-Incorporation of a professional association (that is, a corporation whose proposed name or purposes suggest that it considers itself to be an association of professionals) does not provide that corporation with the authority to practise, or to regulate the practice of, the profession.
+Incorporation of a professional association (that is, a corporation whose proposed name or purposes suggest that it considers itself to be an association of professionals) does not provide that corporation with the authority to practice, or to regulate the practice of, the profession.
 It is the corporation's responsibility to comply with provincial laws respecting professions.

 What to do after the corporation has been created